Cat Eyed Boy: Plot

-Media

-Manga
+Release

 The manga was first serialized in Shōnen Gahōsha manga magazine Shōnen Gaho from December 1967 to May 1968 for the stories "The Immortal Man" and "The Ugly Demon".
 Five more stories until "The Thousand-Handed Demon" were serialized in Shōnen Gahōsha's Shōnen King until 1969.
 The series was continued in Shogakukan's Weekly Shōnen Sunday for four more stories in 1976.

 The chapters of the manga were first compiled together by Shōnen Gahōsha into three volumes starting in 1969.
 After that, Shogakukan published five volumes of the manga in 1976 under its imprint Shonen Sunday Comics.
 The third publisher, Asahi Sonorama, published five volumes of the manga in 1982 under its Sun Comics imprint as well.
 Asahi Sonorama then republished three volumes of the manga in 1986 under its Sun Wide Comics imprint.
 Shogakukan republished the manga in 1991.
 Because of the release of the 2006 film adaption of the manga, Shogakukan republished the manga as two large volumes on June 16, 2006.

 In January 2008, Viz Media listed two volumes of the manga on the online retailer Amazon.com with page counts corresponding to the 2006 Shogakukan two-volume edition.
 The 2 volumes were subsequently released in June 2008 under its Viz Signature imprint.
 The design of the manga as well as its size in dimensions and length have been complimented by reviewers.
 Veronica Casson, the designer for the Viz edition of the manga, noted that unlike many of her previous titles, she was given freedom to design the book without adhering to the original Japanese version.
 In an interview with Alvin Lu, the Vice President of Viz Media, Lu stated that Viz focused on presenting the content of the book as much as possible which influenced the decision to release omnibus editions as well as the cover design.

 During their panel at New York Comic Con 2022, Viz Media announced that they are releasing a deluxe hardcover edition of the manga, with the first volume releasing on August 22, 2023.

+Analysis and themes

+Social criticism and hypocrisy

+A central theme in Cat Eyed Boy is social criticism, specifically targeting prejudice and hypocrisy within Japanese society.
+Umezu stated he "filled the series with criticism (fūshi), making fun of how in human society people suffer bias based on their looks."
+The narrative often reveals the "ugly moral interior" of characters who present a veneer of respectability or perfection.
+The horror in the stories frequently stems from a character's realization of their own complicity or flawed, prejudiced nature, with the reader witnessing their "exquisitely painful anguish."
+The series critiques societal norms by showing that "even beautiful young boys and pretty young girls are capable of great ugliness" and hypocrisy.